-Solution: Use a pair of NetBurner MOD54415 core modules to track and control the antenna steering platforms.
+Solution: Use a pair of NetBurner MOD54415 System-on-Modules to track and control the antenna steering platforms.

 With the ground station at a fixed known location, the airborne and ground NetBurners are able to roughly figure out how to point to the other using the reported aircraft GPS location which is broadcast over an omni-directional low bandwidth TCP/IP link.
 The GPS data is used for initial antenna steering and acquisition.
 Specialized hardware is included in each radio that computes the direction vector of the incoming RF signal.
 This received RF direction vector is used to optimize the antenna pointing.

 The omni-directional low bandwidth TCP/IP link is used only when the ground and aircraft need to get gross positional data about the aircraft to establish or reestablish the high bandwidth directional link.
 Once the directional antennas are pointing at each other they will track and maintain a link and the omni-directional low bandwidth link is disabled.